-Below is a video which describes in detail, the effects of a rubber bushing damage and possible linkage failure.
+Below is a video that describes in detail, the effects of rubber bushing damage and possible linkage failure.

 Broken or missing tension bolt

-If your transfer case shifter has a setup that includes a bolt which is positioned on the lever with a tension setting then this part is for you.
-This is the kind of setup you will find in Ford F150.
+If your transfer case shifter has a setup that includes a bolt that is positioned on the lever with a tension setting then this part is for you.
+This is the kind of setup you will find in the Ford F150.